rmetzler/NoSQL-for-Dependable-Systems/README.md

 Results (Replicating after network split):

-* Riak: 6 second
+* Riak: 6 seconds
 * Cassandra (3 nodes): 20 seconds
-* CouchDB: 8 second
+* CouchDB: 8 seconds
-* MongoDb: Failed, because reading from Slave returned an error
+* MongoDb: Failed, because reading from Slave returns an error

 In MongoDB it's not possible to read from the Slave, when configured as Replica Pair.